 Response to this new format has been overwhelmingly positive.
 “We used to get 1-5 attendees on a basic training, at least when I was doing them,” says Emma Williams, Sales Engineer and Exago Labs coordinator.
 “The labs, by contrast, regularly have around 30 people in attendance and 50-70 registered.”

 We learned a lot from this training overhaul and thought those lessons would be worth sharing.
-Read on to learn how you too can boost your product training attendance!
+Read on to learn how you too can improve your product training program!

 Tip #1: Keep it Short

 A three-hour training is a major commitment, both for the trainer and the trainee.
 Plus, users who want to refer back to a recording of the training will have a hard time locating the segment they want in three hours of video.

 If you have a lot of content to cover, improve your product training by breaking it up into chunks so your audience can sign up for the topics they’re most interested in.
 Exago Labs block out 45 minutes of time but only run as long as the topic requires.
 One attendee recently thanked Exago staff for keeping the labs short, saying they’re “right amount of information and time span for our extremely busy schedules.”